-Roling over your HSA sounds like a complicated process, so we decided to simplify it for you.
+Rolling over your HSA sounds like a complicated process, so we decided to simplify it for you.
 Here is what you need to do:

-- Sign up for Lively and complete your enrollment – we are free for individuals
+- Sign up for Lively and complete your enrollment – we are free for individuals.

-- Complete your online HSA rollover form (as part of the onboarding process)
+- Complete your online HSA rollover form (as part of the onboarding process).

-- That’s it!
+And that’s it!
 Lively will take care of the rest for you and let you know when the money is in your account.

 HSA Rollovers provide an opportunity to select the HSA that works for your savings needs.
 That’s true regardless of how you’re planning to use the funds.